 Keeping it fresh: Renovate your B&B

-So you’ve owned a B&B or guest house for a number of years now – maybe it’s time for a makeover.
-This can be anything from fixing the little things to taking on a large-scale renovation and reinventing your property.
+So you’ve owned a hotel, B&B, guest house or apartment rental for a number of years now – maybe it’s time to renovate your accommodation.
+This can be anything from fixing the little things to taking on a large-scale refurbishment and transforming your property.
 Be it a fresh coat of paint or the addition of a restaurant, any change can open your door to a new set of customers.

 This can seem like a lot to take on, but we can help you get started with these simple steps…